-The cache size is implemented as either 256KB, 512KB, 1MB, 1.5MB, 2MB, 3MB, or 4MB.
-The 1.5MB and 3MB caches are 12-way set associative.
-The 256KB, 512KB, 1MB, 2MB, and 4MB caches are 16-way set associative.
-All caches have a 64-byte line length.
-ECC protection of data and tag RAMs is optionally implemented.
+The cache size is implemented as either 512KB, 1MB, 1.5MB, 2MB, or 4MB.
+The 1.5MB cache is 12-way set associative.
+The 512KB, 1MB, 2MB, and 4MB caches are 16-way set associative.
+All caches have a 64-byte line length, and include ECC protection on both data and tag RAMs.

-DSU system control registers
+DSU-AE system control registers

-The DSU implements a set of system control registers, which are common to all cores in the cluster.
+The DSU-AE implements system control registers, which are common to all cores in the cluster.
 You can access these registers from any core in the cluster.
 These registers provide:

-- Control for power management of the cluster. - L3 cache partitioning control. - CHI QoS bus control and scheme ID assignment. - Information about the hardware configuration of the DSU. - L3 cache hit and miss count information.
+- Control for power management of the cluster. - L3 cache partitioning control. - CHI QoS bus control and scheme ID assignment. - Information about the hardware configuration of the DSU-AE, including the specified Split-Lock cluster execution mode. - L3 cache hit and miss count information.